 Stack-On is one of the best in the safe-making business.
 Their TD-24-GP-E-S is both fire and waterproof and comes with the options of a backlit electronic keypad or a mechanical 3-number combination lock.

-The interior is lined with carpet to protect the surface of your guns from getting scratched or damaged in any other way.
+The interior is lined with carpet to protect your guns from getting scratched or damaged in any way.

 It’s fireproof capabilities are able to withstand an external temperature of 1,400 degrees Fahrenheit for 75 minutes.
 That’s more than enough time for the fire department to come and put the fire out.
 It also has a factory-installed electrical socket for those who prefer to have electrical dehumidifiers or to have some LED lights inside that safe for better lighting.

 If you want to make most out of the storage capacity of this safe, you can remove some of the shelves and use that space to store more long guns.
 However, this would mean that the long guns can’t have any accessories attached to them, otherwise they won’t all fit.